elves/elvish/NEXT-RELEASE.md

 The following deprecated features trigger a warning whenever the code is parsed or compiled, even if it is not executed:

+-   Using the syntax of temporary assignment (`var=value`) for non-temporary assignment is now deprecated.
+The syntax is still valid for temporary assignment.
+For example, using `foo=bar` as a standalone command is deprecated, but using it as part of command, like `foo=bar ls`, is not deprecated.

 -   The `chr` command is now deprecated.
 Use `str:from-codepoints` instead.

 -   The `ord` command is now deprecated.
 Use `str:to-codepoints` instead.